a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 			1. No much assembling & rendering work for browser

 #### Use Cases for Server-Side & Client-Side Rendering ####
+1. Server-side rendering is good for static content (WordPress Blogs)
+	1. Good for SEO (crawlers can read the generated content)
+2.

 ### Web Architecture Quiz - Part 2 ###